Estimating a Brain Network Predictive of Stress and Genotype with Supervised Autoencoders: Appendix

-where the first part of the eigenvector corresponds to solution of $\bffw$ and the second part corresponds to the solution of $\bffd$.
+where the first part of the eigenvector corresponds to the solution of $\bfw$ and the second part corresponds to the solution of $\bfd$.
 In practice, we have always found that the solution corresponds to the largest eigenvector.
-Once again, the full solution with $L$ latent variables can be found iteratively, which in practice we have found these to be the $L$ largest eigenvalues of the previous matrix.
+Finding further dimensions can be done iteratively by subtracting out the previous variance explained then repeating the procedure.